 Field Validation Table (FVT): A Test Design Technique for Field Validation

-In this digital world, “QUALITY” is the term that is more widely used in any industry.
+In this digital world, the term that is widely used in any kind of industry is Quality.

-Any organization for that matter always thinks and works on how quality can be ensured with their product or how a quality product can be delivered or how the quality of the product can be improvised?
+Any organization for that matter always thinks and works on how a quality product can be delivered to their customers or how the quality of their product can be improvised?
 No matter whether it’s a customer or an end-user or common people, everyone expects quality in whatever they buy.

 The prime goal of any organization is to serve the business with good quality.

-How can quality be ensured?
+But how can quality be ensured?
 The only answer to this is testing.
-Testing is the only key factor with which we can ensure quality.
+Testing is the key factor with which companies can ensure quality.

 Field Validation Table